All Episodes

 You'd be causing more problems.

-You're you're helping to demoralize people who are actually on the front lines trying to secure this victory.
+You're helping to demoralize people who are actually on the front lines trying to secure this victory.

 It's worthwhile.